• Home

 NextEra to buy Dominion in $67B deal

 NextEra Energy announced a $67 billion deal to acquire Dominion Energy in a transaction that NextEra Chairman and CEO John Ketchum said was necessary to meet surging electricity demand from data centers.
-The deal would make NextEra the largest U.S. energy company by enterprise value, at $420 billion.
+The deal would make NextEra the third-biggest U.S. energy company by enterprise value, at $420 billion.

 Trump's stock trades

-A brokerage account in President Trump's name purchased millions of dollars in oil, defense, and gold stocks as Trump publicly signaled that the war in Iran would soon end., according to a 113-page periodic transaction report released by the Office of Government Ethics last week.
+A brokerage account in President Trump's name purchased millions of dollars in oil, defense, and gold stocks as Trump publicly signaled that the war in Iran would soon end, according to a 113-page periodic transaction report released by the Office of Government Ethics last week.
 Here's what a Trump Organization official, a White House spokesperson, and an expert told Fortune about the finding.

 The markets